Here are just a few things people tend to wonder about our program.

 Expect to exercise, so you should wear comfortable clothing.
 We suggest wearing ankle-length pants: sweatpants, track pants, yoga pants, etc. Shorts are not appropriate for takewondo.
 You should also wear a top with short sleeves.
 A typical T-shirt is fine.
 Bring a water bottle.
-We have a sink, but no drinking fountain or vending machines.
-Also, most of our students come to class already dressed out for exercise, but we do have changing rooms.
+We have a water cooler.
+Also, most of our students come to class already dressed out for exercise, but we do have a large restroom you can use to change.
 Also, trim your fingernails and toenails.
 We work out in bare feet.
 You should also remove any jewelry, including piercings and gauges, to reduce the risk of injury.
 Wedding bands without stones are permitted.

 What happens in class?